 - The mission entered the Mars orbit on 24 September 2014.

-- Purpose of the MOM:
+Purpose of the Mars Orbiter Mission

 - The primary objectives of the mission are to develop technologies required for designing and operating interplanetary missions.